ifpen/chalk-it/documentation/docs/chalkitapi.md

 # Chalk'it APIs

-Chalk'it offers a set of APIs through **_chalkit_** that serve several primary purposes:
+Chalk'it offers a set of APIs through **_chalkit_** that address several primary functionalities:

-- Scheduler APIs: Facilitate the scheduling process by enabling the modification of dataNode variables and launching the scheduler.
+- Scheduler APIs: Facilitate the scheduling process by enabling the modification of dataNode variables and triggering the scheduler.
-- Dashboard APIs: Support the developpement of multi-dashboard applications and the display of widgets.
+- Dashboard APIs: Support the developpement of multi-dashboard applications and widget display.
+- Notification APIs: Enable the creation, management, and delivery of real-time alerts and updates to users supporting both blocking (popup) and non-blocking notifications.
 - Datanode IOs

 ## JavaScript